sympatovit/condenser/readme.md

 * Edit _secrets.json_ with secrets for each server and each app
 * Run `condenser -list` to confirm your configuration is valid
 * Run `condenser -update` to install all servers you've defined
- * On first run, [steamcmd](https://developer.valvesoftware.com/wiki/SteamCMD) will trigger an e-mail to your Steam account
+ * When adding a Steam account to _secrets.json_, the first `-update` triggers a [Steam Guard](https://support.steampowered.com/kb_article.php?ref=4020-ALZM-5519) e-mail.
- * You will be prompted to enter the [Steam Guard](https://support.steampowered.com/kb_article.php?ref=4020-ALZM-5519) code contained in that e-mail
+ * You must enter the code contained in that e-mail when prompted.
 * Run `condenser -launch` to start all servers

 ### Configuring condenser ###